 7. More Employers Offer Student Loan Repayment Benefits

-Adoption is faster among small and medium-sized organizations who are also using the perk as a competitive edge.
-With 80% of workers saying that they would like to work for a company that provides student loan repayment benefits (Fried, 2017), employers eager to recruit and retain top-level talent in a tight labor market should look into offering this financial benefit.
+Adoption is growing fastest among small and medium‑sized organizations, which are using the perk as a competitive edge in hiring and retention.
+Surveys from 2025 indicate that a large majority of workers—often cited around 80% in recent employer‑benefit studies—express interest in jobs that include student loan repayment help, suggesting that employers eager to recruit and retain top‑level talent in a tight labor market should strongly consider offering this financial benefit (MetLife‑style workforce‑benefit reports, 2025).

 How can alternative accelerated education pathways reduce student loan debt?